Process Cycle Efficiency (PCE)

 Material often spends 95 percent of its time in waiting.
 This is due to time delay injected by fewer than 20 percent of the workstations known as 'time traps.'
 We can identify time traps using value stream mapping and eliminate these.
 The proportion of value-added time is measured by Cycle Efficiency.
 A Lean process is that in which value-added time in the process is more than 25 percent of the total lead time.

 Calculating process cycle efficiency begins with identifying those areas that do not contribute to the value of the product.
-This typically can be done using a value stream map.
-The value stream map identifies activities in a process that use resources, time, or space.
+This typically can be done using a value stream map, which identifies activities in a process that use resources, time, or space.
 Those activities are placed in one of three categories:

 - Value-added activities – These add value to the product, meaning they add something the customer is willing to pay for.
 Always look at value from the viewpoint of the final customer.
 If the customer would not be willing to pay for an activity, then it is not a value adding activity.